Choline: Daily values

 DV = Daily Value.
 The U.S. Food and Drug Administration (FDA) developed DVs to help consumers compare the nutrient contents of foods and dietary supplements within the context of a total diet.
-The DV for choline is 550 mg for adults and children age 4 years and older.
+The DV for choline is 550 mg for adults and children ages 4 and older.
 The FDA does not require food labels to list choline content unless choline has been added to the food.
 Foods providing 20% or more of the DV are considered to be high sources of a nutrient, but foods providing lower percentages of the DV also contribute to a healthful diet.

 The U.S. Department of Agriculture's (USDA's) FoodData Central lists the nutrient content of many foods and provides a comprehensive list of foods containing choline arranged by nutrient content.

 Dietary recommendations

 Insufficient data is available to establish an estimated average requirement (EAR) for choline, so the Food and Nutrition Board established adequate intakes (AIs).
 For adults, the AI for choline was set at 550 mg/day for men and 425 mg/day for women.
 These values have been shown to prevent hepatic alteration in men.
-However, the study used to derive these values did not evaluate whether less choline would be effective, as researchers only compared a choline-free diet to a diet containing 550 mg of choline per day.
+However, the study used to derive these values did not evaluate whether lower choline intake would be effective, as researchers only compared a choline-free diet to a diet containing 550 mg of choline per day.
 From this, the AIs for children and adolescents were extrapolated.

 Recommendations are in milligrams per day (mg/day).
 The European Food Safety Authority (EFSA) recommendations are general recommendations for the EU countries.
 The EFSA has not set any upper limits for intake.
 Individual EU countries may have more specific recommendations.
 The National Academy of Medicine (NAM) recommendations apply in the United States, Australia, and New Zealand.